 Every year, thousands of U.S. horses are sent to slaughterhouses in Canada and Mexico, according to animal welfare organizations.
 Lucky the horse was bound for a similar fate.
-Set to be sold at 17 cents a pound, “Lucky seemed like he had given up on life,” said Dale Phillips, Bluff Plantation’s equine therapist.
+Set to be sold at 17 cents a pound, “Lucky seemed like he had given up on life,” said Dale Phillips, Bluff’s equine therapist.
 “He was just done.
 He had no expression whatsoever.
 He didn’t whine at feeding time.
 He just stood there.”

 Getting Lucky’s Gallop Back